Download this Ebook to get 50 icebreaker ideas for your next virtual meeting.

 Set up a designated work area, give yourself a work schedule, and have a specific work phone.
 When you make an effort to separate your home and work life, you’re more likely to avoid distractions, allowing you to get into the right mindset for work and achieving more productivity.

 Having a dedicated workspace will completely change your productivity levels when working from home.
 No matter your home environment, it's a big challenge to properly isolate yourself from distractions.
 That’s just one reason why having a dedicated workspace (ideally, not your shared kitchen counter, dining table, or couch) is so important to curating a productive environment for yourself.
+It's also key that you're using the best tools – like the best virtual meeting platforms – in order to be your most productive when working from home.

 The best remote work tip I can give you is to avoid working in your bedroom.
 Doing so creates the illusion that you’re at home—that you’re not really in a ‘work zone.’
 As a result, you are tempted to take a nap and get too many unnecessary breaks.
 It took me months to figure this out.
 I had to transfer rooms to realize that working in my bedroom will never make me productive.